 - 1. If injured or contaminated with hazardous substances immediately proceed with personal decontamination procedures. - 2.
 Laboratory personnel will be responsible for the containment and clean up of all minor spills. - 3.
 Proper personal protection equipment shall be donned during the clean up of all minor spills.
-If the laboratory occupants do not have the proper personal protective equipment, then contact EHRS for assistance at 215-895-5892 or 215-778-4278 or 215-895-5919 or Public Safety at 215-895-2822 to contact a representative from the EHRS. - 4.
+If the laboratory occupants do not have the proper personal protective equipment then contact the University Department of Environmental Health and Safety for assistance at 215-895-5892 or 215-778-4278 or 215-895-5919 or Public Safety at 215-895-2822 to contact a representative from the University Department of Environmental Health and Safety. - 4.
 All non-disposable personal protective equipment shall be decontaminated and stored. - 5.
 All disposable personal protective equipment and clean up materials shall be disposed of as hazardous waste. - 6.
 If the material spilled is not covered under the minor spill definition (< 500 gm or 500 ml of non-acutely hazardous material) then laboratory personnel shall implement the major spill procedures.